crossterm-rs/crossterm/README.md

 - Handling key events
     I want to be able to read key combination inputs.
 - Tests
-   Find a way to test: color output, input, alternate screen, rawscreen
+   Find a way to test: color, alternate screen, rawscreen

 ## Contributing